AlexETay7/Double-Linked-List/README.md

  *AS FAR AS I KNOW THERE ARE NO EXISTING BUGS*

-DISCUSSION:
+# DISCUSSION:

- During the method-writing phase of this project the most frequent issue I had was probably when testing empty lists.
-At the beginning of my method writing I did not handle empty lists correctly.
+ During the method-writing phase of this project, the most frequent issue I had was probably when testing empty lists.
+At the beginning of my method writing, I did not handle empty lists correctly.
 However, I learned quickly and wrote out with pencil and paper the nodes and how the methods interacted with them.
-This helped me a lot and I really did not have any issues after that when writing my methods for the double linked list.
+This helped me a lot and I really did not have any issues after that when writing my methods for the double-linked list.

- The only other issue I came across was when implementing change scenarios, a couple times I forgot to update the list in a change scenario, so I would be testing a 3-element change scenario with a 2-element list.
+ The only other issue I came across was when implementing change scenarios, a couple of times I forgot to update the list in a change scenario, so I would be testing a 3-element change scenario with a 2-element list.
 I was able to recognize this quickly though and fix it.
 Other than that, I really did not have much trouble with this project.
-That may sound cocky, but Dr. Vails (my professor) lectures were extremely helpful and I paid really close attention, started early, and asked questions when I needed to.
+That may sound cocky, but Dr. Vails's (my professor) lectures were extremely helpful and I paid really close attention, started early, and asked questions when I needed to.

- I would say that what finally clicked to me at the end of the project was the test class.
+ I would say that what finally clicked for me at the end of the project was the test class.
- I was very intimidated and confused as to what was going on in a lot of the tester when I first saw it.
+ I was very intimidated and confused as to what was going on with a lot of the testers when I first saw it.
 Now though, I understand a lot more of what is going on inside the test class and how certain things interact with one another.
 I was excited to learn about test-driven development at the beginning of this class (even though it can be boring) and even though I am